The presence of fentanyl in many fake prescription pills has contributed to rapidly increasing rates of overdose deaths nationwide.

 A fentanyl overdose can happen in seconds, and can lead to respiratory failure and death.

-Illicit fentanyl looks like an unremarkable powder that can shut down the brain and bodily functions such as breathing.
+Illicit fentanyl looks like an unremarkable power that can shut down the brain and bodily functions such as breathing.
 The tasteless, odorless substance has been added to fake tablets or mixed with other drugs like heroin or cocaine, often without the user knowing.

-According to Drug Enforcement Administration lab testing, six out of 10 fentanyl-laced pills contained a potentially lethal dose of the substance.
+According to Drug Enforcement Administration lab testing, seven out of 10 fentanyl-laced pills contained a potentially lethal dose of the substance.

-- Producing illicit fentanyl is not an exact science – it is often manufactured in dirty labs and smuggled into the U.S. through Mexico.
+Producing illicit fentanyl is not an exact science – it is often manufactured in dirty labs and smuggled into the U.S. through Mexico.

-- Two milligrams of fentanyl can be lethal.
+Two milligrams of fentanyl can be lethal.
 The Drug Enforcement Administration has discovered counterfeit pills ranging from more than twice the lethal dose of fentanyl per pill.

-- Fentanyl has often been mixed with heroin or cocaine but recently other drugs like pills and marijuana have also been laced.
+Fentanyl has often been mixed with heroin or cocaine but recently other drugs like pills and marijuana have also been laced.
 Fentanyl is made with other drugs to increase the potency or make them appear as if it’s a real prescription you can get from your doctor.

-- Sometimes fentanyl is sold as a powder or nasal spray.
+Sometimes fentanyl is sold as a powder or nasal spray.
 Because there is no official oversight or control over this drug, pills often contain lethal doses of fentanyl.
 They have been found to not have even a single gram of the promised drug you thought you were buying.